front-end-intermediate/5-express/readme.md

 $ show dbs
 ```

-This will run a new MongoDB container at version 4.4.1 and call it recipes-mongo so we can reference it by name.
-On the second command we run the command mongo inside of the recipes-mongo container.
-The mongo container (which is the official container put together by MongoDB Inc.) runs MongoDB automatically so we don't need to do anything.
+This will run a new MongoDB container at version 4.4.1 and call it `recipes-mongo` so we can reference it by name.
+The second command runs the command `mongo` inside of the `recipes-mongo` container.
+The mongo container (which is the official container put together by MongoDB Inc.) runs MongoDB automatically.
 We just need to connect inside the container and run our commands from within the container.

 At this point you should be dropped into an interactive MongoDB shell.